Finalizing your project

 First, follow similar steps as above to support ViSiBloodPressure:

-4. Implement support for the _id parameter by overriding public virtual BloodPressureQuery AddValueFilter(string parameterName, TokenValue value).
+parameter by overridingpublic virtual BloodPressureQuery AddValueFilter(string parameterName, TokenValue value)

 Since you do not always want to request Observations by their technical id, but more often might want to request Observations from a specific patient, the next part will describe implementing support that.
 The Patient resource is referenced by the Observation in its subject field.
 The corresponding search parameter is either subject or patient.